-Single factor authentication (for example, username and password) is not enough these days.
-Passwords are bad as they are easy to guess and we (humans) are bad at choosing good passwords.
+Single factor authentication (for example, username and password) isn't enough these days.
+Passwords are bad as they're easy to guess and we (humans) are bad at choosing good passwords.
 Passwords are also vulnerable to various attacks, like phishing and password spray.
 One of the easiest things you can do to protect against password threats is to implement multifactor authentication (MFA).
-With MFA, even if an attacker gets in possession of a user's password, the password alone is not sufficient to successfully authenticate and access the data.
+With MFA, even if an attacker gets in possession of a user's password, the password alone isn't sufficient to successfully authenticate and access the data.

 How can you prevent apps using legacy authentication from accessing your tenant's resources?
 The recommendation is to just block them with a Conditional Access policy.
 If necessary, you allow only certain users and specific network locations to use apps that are based on legacy authentication.

 Conditional Access policies are enforced after the first-factor authentication has been completed.
 Therefore, Conditional Access isn't intended as a first line defense for scenarios like denial-of-service (DoS) attacks, but can utilize signals from these events (for example, the sign-in risk level, location of the request, and so on) to determine access.

 This section explains how to configure a Conditional Access policy to block legacy authentication.